ben-marrett/ben-marrett/README.md

 - 🌱 Volunteering with a remote team via GitLab using React Bootstrap, Redux-Toolkit & Django.
 - :zap: Diving into Next.js, Redis, and other tech on a personal Thoughtstorm® Log project.
 - 🛠️ Experience building in teams with JavaScript, HTML/CSS, React, Redux, ChakraUI, NodeJS, ExpressJS, KnexJS & SQLite
-- :revolving_hearts: Decade of real world community experience working effectively in teams, giving and receiving feedback, and understanding client needs.
+- :revolving_hearts: Experienced working effectively in teams, giving and receiving feedback, and understanding client needs.
 - 🤝 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/ben-teiko-marrett/)
 - 📫 Email me at [benteiko@gmail.com](benteiko@gmail.com)
 <br/><br/>